Fuzzy Logic for Python 3

 - all functions are recursive closures (which makes it kinda hard to serialize things, if you really want to do that)

-- Set uses a lot of dunder functions to implement their logic, which can be a bit daunting at first glance
+- The main classes use a lot of dunder methods to implement their logic, which can be a bit daunting at first glance

 Release history Release notifications | RSS feed